• Tokyo & Osaka, Japan

 Second visit- Service: 9 Atmosphere: 9.5 Food: 8 Beverage Program: 8.5

 Started by Uchi alum Yoshi Okai, this 12-seat omakase restaurant is next door to the South Congress Hotel and serves a multi-course sushi and kaiseki menu that will actually leave you full (yum, tempura).
-30 minutes before your reservation, you are automatically booked at the attached cocktail bar, which serves great drinks in a dark and trendy atmosphere.
+30 minutes before your reservation, you are automatically booked at the attached cocktail bar, which serves great drinks in a dark and trendy space.
 Tickets are released on the first of the month on a rolling 3-month basis.
 They do book up immediately.

 Red Ash